KimtaiKogoKevin/JamboTravelBot/ProjectFunctionality.md

 3. Return the results of the cloud function

-##### Construction
+### Construction
  The Jambo Travel Bot operates entirely on REST APIs and the Google Cloud Platform.
 It was built using the Google Vertex AI Agent Builder, Google Cloud Functions / Cloud Run, Amadeus Self Service Test APIs, and Google Cloud Storage Bucket.
  The bot takes input from the traveler through a prompt,it then  builds a request body using Swagger 3.0 Open API specifications.
-It sends this request by triggering the respective cloud function, obtaining rhe data from Amadeus Api  and returns the response to the user. [https://developers.amadeus.com/] In certain  use cases, the project stores JSON data in a Google Cloud Storage Bucket and downloads it for use when calling the Amadeus API.
+It sends this request by triggering the respective cloud function, obtaining rhe data from Amadeus Api  and returns the response to the user.
+[Amadeus] [https://developers.amadeus.com/] In certain  use cases, the project stores JSON data in a Google Cloud Storage Bucket and downloads it for use when calling the Amadeus API.
 ### Challenges
 The project faced some challenges,such as
 - lengthy debugging periods,
 - difficulties in passing parameters from one agent to another,
-- correcting incorrect responses and debugging certain errors to ensure the data being passed in the request body is valid according to amadeus APIs specifcations. [https://developers.amadeus.com/]
+- correcting incorrect responses and debugging certain errors to ensure the data being passed in the request body is valid according to amadeus APIs specifcations.
+[Amadeus][https://developers.amadeus.com/]
-##### Achievements
+### Achievements
 The integration of the [Amadeus Flight Search] [[https://developers.amadeus.com/self-service/category/flights/api-doc/flight-offers-search]] and [Flight Offers Price] [https://developers.amadeus.com/self-service/category/flights/api-doc/flight-offers-price] API to the
 Google Vertex AI agent using cloud functions and Open API Swagger 3.0 specifications is a significant accomplishment.
-#### Learnings
+### Learnings
 The project provided valuable experience in creating an agent and giving it prompts on Google Vertex AI Agent Builder.
 - I learnt how to use examples to train the agent with input and output